 He has published over 50 peer-reviewed papers in conferences and journals including NIPS, ICML, UAI, COLT, JMLR, CVPR, ICCV, AISTAT, and PAMI.
 He is the author of the book Machine Learning: Discriminative and Generative (Kluwer).

 Jebara is recipient of the Career Award from the National Science Foundation and has also received honors for his papers from the International Conference on Machine Learning and from the Pattern Recognition Society.
-He has served as chair, program committee member, and reviewer for various conferences...
+He has served as chair, program committee member, and...
 Read More.

 Yousef Khalidi is a Distinguished Engineer in the Windows Azure team.
 Windows Azure is a platform for developing, deploying, managing, and hosting cloud-based services.
 Khalidi has led several areas of Windows Azure, and is currently responsible for the platform’s enterprise strategy.
 Before Windows Azure, Khalidi led an advanced development team in Windows that tackled a number of related operating system areas, including application model, resource management, and isolation.
 He also served as a member of the Windows Core Architecture group.